kazkojima/colorlight-i5-tips/README.md

 ## SDRAM

 [The original page](https://github.com/wuxx/Colorlight-FPGA-Projects#sdram-u18) says BA1 pin of SDRAM is connected to GND which means only 4MB enabled.
 It looks it isn't a case and is connected to C8 instead of GND.
+Now all 8MB is available.

 ## SPIFLASH

-[The start guide](https://github.com/wuxx/Colorlight-FPGA-Projects/blob/master/get-start.md) says that the SPI-Flash on i5 modules is GD25Q16.
+[The start guide](https://github.com/wuxx/Colorlight-FPGA-Projects/blob/master/get-start.md) says that the SPI-Flash on i5 modules GD25Q16, is locked.
 You can free the lock with the new flash command added to LiteX BIOS.

 ```
 litex> flash_write_protect 0